Detours for Navigating Instructional Videos

 The entire process yields a pair of videos and the detour annotations $(V_s, t_s, \mathcal{Q}, V_d, T_d)$ (Figure~\ref{fig:summary-generation}, right panel).
 More examples are in Supp.
-While $\mathcal{D}_D^{tr}$ will naturally have some noise due to language model errors and misaligned or non-visual narrations~\cite{tan,vnd}, we find them quite reasonable from manual inspection of a subset of the data.
-More importantly, they are effective for training a detour model, as our experiments with manually labeled data will show.
+While $\mathcal{D}_D^{tr}$ will naturally have some noise due to language model errors and misaligned or non-visual narrations~\cite{tan,vnd}, we find them quite reasonable (85\% satisfactory) from manual inspection of a subset of the data, and our dataset creation strategy diminishes the noise.
+Most importantly, they are effective for training a detour model, as our experiments testing on manually labeled data will show.

 \textbf{Manually collected testing set $\mathcal{D}_D^{te}$}.
 While the weakly-supervised data is sufficient for training, for reliable evaluation of our trained models and baselines, we manually collect ground truth test data.
 Similar to $\mathcal{D}_D^{tr}$, we identify a pair of similar videos, and ask the professional annotators to watch the videos completely, and then annotate $(t_s, \mathcal{Q}, T_d)$.
 Annotators are allowed to reject pairs for which detours cannot be constructed (e.g., if they are too dissimilar).
 Since there can be multiple detours possible for a given pair of videos, we ask the annotators to identify at least three detours.
 We ensure that the videos in the train and test set are disjoint.
 The annotation process results in a high quality, benchmark test set for our new task.